for Veterans and the Public

 Frequently Asked Questions

 In general, the risk of a man getting HIV from an HIV-positive woman during vaginal intercourse in the United States is low--probably less than 1 of 1,000 exposures will result in actual infection.
 This risk may be higher depending on certain factors, such as whether the woman is having her period or whether the man is uncircumcised, and it also may be higher in poor countries.
-It may be lower if the woman is taking effective anti-HIV medications and/or if you are taking PrEP (a daily pill to prevent HIV).
+It is likely to be lower if the woman is taking effective anti-HIV medications and/or if you are taking PrEP (a daily pill to prevent HIV).